eliediwa9/Financial-and-Data-Analysis/README.md

 # Financial and Data Analysis

-Welcome!
-On this page, I showcase my knowledge and analytical skills using tools such as Excel, R and Python.
-You will find a range of projects ranging from finance to data analysis.
-A brief description is provided for each project below to help you decide.
-I regularly publish new projects or improve existing ones to demonstrate my mastery of knowledges & concepts pertaining to finance, accounting and data analysis.
-I believe that this not only improve transparency during the recruitment process but also shows that I am an autonomous, proactive, result-oriented and determined individual who consistently seeks self-improvement and growth.
+Welcome to my page!
+Here, I demonstrate my expertise and analytical skills through various projects utilizing powerful tools like Excel, R, and Python.
+These projects encompass a diverse range of topics, from finance to data analysis.
+Each project is accompanied by a concise description to aid in your selection process.

+I am continuously updating and enhancing the content with new projects and improvements to showcase my mastery of knowledge and concepts related to finance, accounting, and data analysis.
+Through this platform, I aim to bring transparency to the recruitment process and highlight my qualities as an autonomous, proactive, result-oriented, and determined individual.
+My dedication to consistent self-improvement and growth is reflected in the work presented here.

 ### How to use
 Click on the title of the project you selected and you will be directed to a new page.
 If the file is in xls(x) format, click on view raw in the prompted page or on downnload raw file to open.
 If the file is in pdf, Github will display it directly.